gtrainor/recipes-and-ratings-analysis1/README.md

 8. Added a healthy-2 column
     There were two different columns that contained the word'healthy', they were 'healthy' and 'healthy-2', so I did the same process for 'healthy-2'.
 This is a boolean column in which a true represents the tag 'healthy-2' being in the recipes' tags and false if not.

 Our cleaned dataframe ended up with 234429 rows and 26 columns.
 Here are the first 5 rows of the cleaned dataset from a visual.
-This is just displaying the most essential columns for this project, as there are so many columns.
+This is just displaying some of the columns in this dataset, as there are so many columns.

 | Name                      | ID      | Minutes | Contributor | Date       | Tags                               | Nutrition         | Steps | Description                                 | Ingredients                             | Rating | Review                                              |
 |---------------------------|---------|---------|-------------|------------|------------------------------------|-------------------|-------|---------------------------------------------|-----------------------------------------|--------|----------------------------------------------------|